ayaanhossain/oligopool/README.md

 **Uninstalling `Oligopool Calculator`**

-You can easily remove the package with
+You can easily remove the package via
 ```bash
 $ pip uninstall oligopool
 ```